 Long term problems after bariatric surgery are mainly nutritional problems and weight regain.
 There are many factors that can lead to these problems.
 A good follow-up and an attitude to follow a healthy diet and lifestyle is the most important factor, that will help to avoid these problems.

-Protein and vitamin deficiencies are a common concern.
 So is anemia and trace element deficiency.
 Generally, they are being supplemented during the weight-loss period.
 They are a bit more likely to happen with bypass procedures compared to sleeve gastrectomy.
 A healthy diet helps in avoiding it, and a regular follow up help in detecting it early.
 Early detection makes its management very simple, just by supplementing.
 Some of the deficiencies if not detected on time can cause more problems and will be difficult to manage.

-Weight regain is another long term problem.
 Rather than it being a complication of the surgery, it occurs due to the continuation of poor lifestyle on the part of the patient.
 It is not at all wrong in saying that, weight regain happens when a patient is unable to modify the primary culprit of their obesity, “the unhealthy lifestyle”.
 A poor follow up is an indicator of a casual attitude towards a lifestyle change.
 And so, the majority of patients who have nutritional deficiencies and weight regain have a history of poor follow-up after surgery.
 Follow up is the time when the bariatric team helps you in changing your unhealthy diet pattern and lifestyle to a healthier one.
 By guiding you, motivating you, by providing you the options that are better suited to you considering your age, medical problems, culture, work pattern, likings, and preferences.

 After the surgery, you will find that it is not as painful as you have expected.
 You will be out of bed and moving around in a few hours.
 Certainly, it not going to be totally pain-free.
 But considering that it is major surgery, the pain is much less.
 It is so because of the laparoscopic methods.
 In a couple of days, you can expect yourself to be moving around normally.
 Walking as much as you want, climbing stairs, etc. Those who have table work or office work, they can return back to work within 7-10 days.

 Initially, you will be on a liquid diet for 2 weeks.
 You will be able to take a sip of liquid at a time for the initial few days.
 Hence you will be expected to have a sipper around so that you can continuously sip liquids every few minutes.
 This is important as you need to maintain hydration by taking about 2-3 liters of liquids per day.
 Soon, soft food will be added and progressed gradually.
 The transition to a normal diet will take about 4-6 weeks.
 This is the period that will need some planning and adjustments.
 Especially when you resume work.